Skip to main content

 Timezones

-The Input Timezone defines in which timezone the Date coming from a Provider is read.
-By default it's considered as UTC, but in some cases it could come automatically configured.
+The Input Timezone determines how the date from a provider is read.
+By default, it is set to UTC, though in some cases, it may be automatically configured.

 • When binding a Date from a Flowics Provider (like the Collection Provider), it will be set up automatically.

 • When using a JSON Provider, the timezone could come defined by the Schema.
-If you want the timezone to be set automatically, you can add the timezone to the JSON schema, finding the date object and adding a Timezone like this:
+To ensure automatic timezone configuration, add the timezone to the JSON schema, locating the date object and including a Timezone entry as follows:

 type: 'Date',